 The most challenging part was not to set the table alight!
 The friction between the drill bit and the plywood causes it to get really hot!
 If it starts to smoke, stop and wait for everything to cool down.

 Once all four holes are deep and wide enough, insert the t-nuts.
-The long narrow parts should fit easily by just pushing it into the legs by hand.
+The long, narrow parts should fit easily by just pushing them into the legs by hand.
 The flat heads have teeth that need to be hammered into the wood.

 Lastly, the stems can be pushed into the t-nuts by hand.
 Easy-peasy.